-What is the timeline for implementing Order 1920?
+What is the timeline for implementing the Order?

 The final rule became effective on August 12, 2024, 60 days after publication in the Federal Register on June 11, 2024.
 Absent delays (see below), transmission utilities and ISOs/RTOs must submit general compliance filings to FERC within 10 months of the effective date, June 12, 2025.
 (Compliance filings are submissions that show how they plan to modify their existing Open Access Transmission Tariffs (OATT) to implement the terms of the Order.)
-Order 1920 requires transmission providers to hold a six-month engagement period with Relevant State Entities before filing a cost allocation method for a chosen project with FERC.
-Order 1920-A enhances the role of state entities by allowing them to request an additional six months for the state engagement process.
-Order 1920 required transmission providers to propose a date within one year from the initial compliance filing due date on which they will commence the first longterm regional transmission planning cycle.
+Order 1920 requires transmission providers to hold a six-month engagement period with relevant state entities before filing a cost allocation method for a chosen project with FERC.
+Transmission providers also must propose a date within one year from the initial compliance filing due date on which they will commence the first long-term regional transmission planning cycle.
 However, they may propose a date later than one year to align transmission planning cycles.
-Order 1920-A allows transmission providers to propose a date up to two-years from the compliance deadline.

 As part of the regional transmission planning process, at least three stakeholder meetings must occur in succession and within 25 calendar days of the prior required meeting.
 Sequentially, these meetings are on the topics of assumptions, transmission needs, and solutions.
 Transmission providers must determine whether to select proposed long-term transmission facilities within five years from the starting date of the five-year planning cycle.

-What activities should State Energy Offices be considering in response to Order 1920 and Order 1920-A?
+What activities should State Energy Offices be considering in response to Order 1920?

-States should consider monitoring the subsequent compliance filing process that is required of their transmission providers in response to Order 1920 and Order 1920-A. Transmission providers must update their transmission tariffs that they file with FERC to reflect the Orders' requirements regarding transmission planning and cost allocation.
+States should consider tracking the ongoing FERC rehearing process for the Order that is discussed below.
+States should also consider monitoring the subsequent compliance filing process that is required of their transmission providers in response to Order 1920.
+Transmission providers must update their transmission tariffs that they file with FERC to reflect the Order's requirements regarding transmission planning and cost allocation.